ISRO: Its Origin, Roles, Important Missions, Launch Vehicles, & More

 Indian National Space Promotion and Authorization Centre (IN–SPACe)

-• About: IN-SPACe is a single-window, independent, nodal agency which functions as an autonomous agency in the Department of Space (DOS), thereby facilitating private sector participation in the space sector.
+• About: IN-SPACe is a single-window, independent, nodal agency that functions as an autonomous agency in the Department of Space (DOS), thereby facilitating private sector participation in the space sector.

 • Functions: The functions of IN-SPACe include the following:

-• Promote, enable authorize and supervise building of launch vehicles & satellites and providing space-based services;
+• Promote, enable authorize, and supervise the building of launch vehicles & satellites and providing space-based services;

 • Sharing of space infrastructure and premises under the control of DOS/ISRO;